Alessandro Serpieri: Early life

-His early education was received in Rimini from the brothers Speranza, who were local priests.
-He had classical studies at the College of the Scolopians in Urbino, of which the distinguished Latin scholar Father Angelo Bonuccelli was the rector.
+Serpieri's early education was received in Rimini from the brothers Speranza, who were local priests.
+He had classical studies at the College of the Scolopians in Urbino, of which the Latin scholar Angelo Bonuccelli was the rector.
 He entered his novitiate in Florence, on 30 Nov., 1838.
-From 1840-43, he studied philosophy and the exact sciences at the Ximenian College and Observatory, whose rector, the astronomer and geodete, Father Giovanni Inghirami, was at the same time professor of higher mathematics.
+From 1840-43, he studied philosophy and the exact sciences at the Ximenian College and Observatory, whose rector, the astronomer and geodete, Giovanni Inghirami, was at the same time professor of higher mathematics.
 Serpieri was only twenty years old when he was appointed instructor in mathematics and philosophy at the college of Siena.

-In Nov., 1846, his superior appointed him professor of philosophy and physics at the college of Urbino, while two months later the Papal Government called him also to the chair of physics in the university of the same city.
-On 27 Aug., 1848, he was ordained priest, and in Nov., 1857 he became rector of the college.
+In November 1846, his superior appointed him professor of philosophy and physics at the college of Urbino, while two months later the Papal Government called him also to the chair of physics in the university of the same city.
+On 27 August 1848, he was ordained priest, and in November 1857 he became rector of the college.
 He continued in this position and acted at the same time as professor until 1884, when the municipal authorities notified him of the impending secularization of education, both in the primary schools and in the colleges, inviting him, however, to remain as professor.
 This caused him and his colleagues to give up their positions at the college.
 Appointed to the rectorship of the Collegio della Badia Fiesolana, he died in the following year after a short illness.